rrmavani/Learning/Devops_First_Project/rspec_capybara_selenium.md

 Finished in 4 seconds (files took 1.46 seconds to load) 1 example, 0 failures
 ```
 Notice ".".
-It says your test run successful
+It says our test run successful